What the FUD?

 Other feminine urination devices

-- Tinklebelle – combo hard shell against body and soft folding funnel – is this the perfect one?
+- Tinklebelle – combo hard shell against body and soft folding funnel – Caro’s pick!
+“I tested this out in the Snowies and completely rate it.
+If you’re going to try a FUD… try this one!”

 - PStyle – rigid type with open top channel